-Veterans ‘Deprogram' War Through Dance
+Veterans ‘Deprogram’ War Through Dance

 To facilitate this process, the dance company holds workshops for active-duty and retired veterans, with the goal of encouraging expression through movement.
 “I saw the power of this idea firsthand by watching the workshops,” Gorjestani said, “and became convinced of it after speaking to many of the veterans who have participated.
 I think this film, and Roman’s work, is a powerful reminder that spoken language is just one way of communicating.”

 “Dance injects the consideration and humanity back into the body,” Baca says in the film.
-“There’s a liberating energy to it … It’s a sort of deprogramming.
+“There’s a liberating energy to it … It’s a sort of deprogramming.”

 Perhaps because it’s so hard to talk about war, Baca believes that service members are often misunderstood.
 “You can’t put a veteran in a box and say this is what they are,” the choreographer says in the film.